Settings

 Theme

-Cloudflare Workers vs AWS Lambda (2026): edge vs regional functions
+Cloudflare Workers vs AWS Lambda (2026): edge vs serverless

 V8 isolates at the edge (Workers) vs the default AWS serverless primitive (Lambda)—latency, limits, and AWS lock-in trade off.